Farming systems in India: Ley farming

 In India's drylands, ley farming is used as a way to restore soil fertility.
 It involves rotations of grasses and food grains in a specific area.
 It is now being promoted even more to encourage organic farming, especially in the drylands.
 Ley farming acts as insurance against crop failures by frequent droughts.
 Structurally related physical properties and biological processes of soil often change when different cropping systems, tillage, or management practices are used.
 Soil fertility can be increased and maintained by enhancing natural soil biological processes.
-Farming provides balanced nutrition for sustainable production through continuous turnover of organic matter in the soil.
+Farming provides balanced nutrition for sustainable production through the continuous turnover of organic matter in the soil.

 Plantation farming

 This extensive commercial system is characterized by the cultivation of a single cash crop in plantations of estates on a large scale.
-Because it is a capital centered system, it is important to be technically advanced and have efficient methods of cultivation and tools including fertilizers and irrigation and transport facilities.
+Because it is a capital-centered system, it is important to be technically advanced and have efficient methods of cultivation and tools including fertilizers and irrigation and transport facilities.
 Examples of this type of farming are the tea plantations in Assam and West Bengal, the coffee plantations in Karnataka, Kerala, and Tamil Nadu, and the rubber plantations in Kerala and Maharashtra.